MicrosoftDocs/win32/desktop-src/gdi/pen-style.md

 ---
-Description: 'The style attribute specifies the line pattern that appears when a particular cosmetic or geometric pen is used.
+Description: The style attribute specifies the line pattern that appears when a particular cosmetic or geometric pen is used.
 There are eight predefined pen styles.
-The following illustration shows the seven of these styles that are defined by the system.' ms.assetid: 'a9aaa999-529c-46e1-9a3f-b6fdcbeb5b51'
+The following illustration shows the seven of these styles that are defined by the system. ms.assetid: a9aaa999-529c-46e1-9a3f-b6fdcbeb5b51
 title: Pen Style
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Pen Style